-Other income and expense includes interest expense and foreign exchange gains and losses.
+Other income and expense includes interest expense, foreign exchange gains (losses) and other, and loss on extinguishment of debt.

-We incurred \$18.3 million of interest expense during the year ended December 31, 2023, a decrease of \$13.2 million compared to the year ended December 31, 2022 due to the decline in the balance of our 2025 Notes upon conversion of \$122.8 million aggregate principal amount of our 2025 Notes to common stock in January 2023.
-See Note 8 Debt for further details related to the 2025 Notes and Credit Facility.
+We incurred \$31.5 million of interest expense during the year ended December 31, 2024, an increase of \$13.2 million compared to the year ended December 31, 2023 due to the increased borrowings under our revolving Credit Facility and borrowings under the Seller Term Loan entered into in connection with the Variperm Acquisition.
+See Note 8 Debt for further details related to the Credit Facility, our second lien seller term loan credit agreement that we entered into to fund a portion of the purchase price of the Variperm Acquisition (the "Seller Term Loan"), the 2025 Notes and the 2029 Bonds.